 Output :

-In the case of zero matrix, all the elements of the matrix will be zero.
+In the case of a zero structure, all elements will be zero.

 0 & 0 & 0